Is the storage throughput (IOPS) in the bwCloud throttled?[faq_storage_1]

 3. The table updates and the path under which the new volume can be reached from within the virtual machine appears in the Attached To field

-4. Log into the virtual machine via SSH and mount the volume using the 'mount' command.
+4. Log into the virtual machine via SSH.

 Storage, Volume, attached, mount, additional storage, disc, hard disc